Eeswaran: Release

-Eeswaran is scheduled to release on 14 January 2021, coinciding with Pongal.
-The Tamil Nadu theatrical rights of the film were bought by 7G Films.
-It was released through video-on-demand, over the new platform OlyFlix, for viewers across overseas countries.
-Satellite Rights and Digital Rights of the film Acquired by Star India Network.
+Eeswaran was released on 14 January 2021, coinciding with Pongal.
+The Tamil Nadu theatrical rights were bought by 7G Films.
+It was released directly via the streaming service OlyFlix for viewers overseas.

 Reception

 M. Suganth of The Times of India, gave 2.5 out of 5 and stated "The lack of novel ideas, ineffective twists and female leads who have hardly anything to do affect the flow of the film.
 The emotional scenes lack required intensity, and the tension surrounding the antagonist could have been much better."
 Srinivasa Ramanujan of The Hindu stated "The Simbu-starrer is yet another village-based tale that has more uncles and relatives than ideas."
-Behindwoods gave 2.25 out of 5 stating "STR's vintage changeover is promising, but Eeswaran falls short of expectations."
 Sify gave 2.5 out of 5 and stated "Eeswaran is an average formulaic rural family entertainer."

 Ranjani Krishnakumar of Firstpost gave 1.5 out of 5 and stated "In bringing together this colourful and relatable cast of characters, Suseenthiran scores.
-But that’s that.
-Once he’s established the milieu, he doesn’t know where to take the film."
+But that's that.
+Once he's established the milieu, he doesn't know where to take the film."
 Ashameera Aiyappan of Cinema Express gave 1.5 out of 5 and stated "It is great that Simbu looks like he has turned back time.
-But it isn’t great that the film also seems to have travelled back with him."
+But it isn't great that the film also seems to have travelled back with him."
 Manoj Kumar R of The Indian Express gave 1 out of 5 stars "Eeswaran is nothing but a two-hour-long verbal and visual flow of cues that reinforce the patriarchal view of women's subservient role to men in a family."

 Logesh Balachandran of India Today gave 3.5 out of 5 and wrote "Eeswaran isn't a great film, but director Suseenthiran gets many things right.
 At a time when fans are longing to witness that energetic Simbu on screen, which has been missing for years now, Suseenthiran delivers a perfect rural entertainer that serves just that.
-The screenplay has been developed in a manner to please both the star’s fans and family audience.
-Unlike the actor’s previous films, there is adequate emotion in the script which works big time."
+The screenplay has been developed in a manner to please both the star's fans and family audience.
+Unlike the actor's previous films, there is adequate emotion in the script which works big time."